Pirate-Emperor/Aliens-Shooter/README.md

 # Aliens-Shooter

+Developed by Pirate-Emperor, Aliens-Shooter is an exciting and action-packed alien shooting game built using Python and the Pygame library.

+## Features

+- **Player Control**: Allows the player to move the spaceship left and right using keyboard controls.
+- **Alien Invasion**: Features waves of aliens that move across and down the screen, getting closer to the player's spaceship.
+- **Shooting Mechanics**: Provides the player with the ability to shoot bullets to destroy the aliens.
+- **Collision Detection**: Implements collision detection to identify when a bullet hits an alien and when an alien reaches the player's spaceship.
+- **Game Over**: Ends the game when all player's lives are lost or when the player successfully clears all waves of aliens.
+- **Scoring System**: Keeps track of the player's score based on the number of aliens shot.
+- **Sounds and Music**: Incorporates sound effects and background music for an immersive gaming experience.
+- **High Score**: Saves and displays the highest score achieved in the game.

+## Components

 It is a typical alien shooting game created in Pyhton using pygame module.
 The function of an alien shooting game, like any video game, is to provide entertainment and a sense of challenge and accomplishment to the player.
 Specifically, the alien shooting genre often has the following functions: